mulka/ploverwiki/Learning-Stenography.md

 Stenography was traditionally taught in schools, and still is today.
 However, because of Open Steno, there are increasingly self-taught stenographers.
 Plover has everything you need to teach yourself stenography.

-Also see this Wiki's [[Glossary]] to learn some common terminology that comes up in steno materials.

 <!-- I took a look at the documentation for doctoc here: https://github.com/thlorenz/doctoc#usage
 and I'm not totally sure, but I think without commit rights to the repository one needs to do a pull request in order to use that workflow to get the table of contents updated.
 I think in this case it's just be easier to do it manually. davidkitfriedman 2019-08-15 -->